torquefi/torque_docs/docs/overview/03_borrow.md

 ## TUSDEngine

 The TUSDEngine is responsible for minting, burning, and liquidating positions related to Torque USD.
 Functions are called by users and related ecosystem contracts in a public fashion.
-It is a fork of the Maker DAO DSS system and mandated to maintain peg at $1.00 for mint and burn via Chainlink oracle.
+It is mandated to maintain peg at $1.00 for mint and burn via Chainlink oracle.
 The price of Torque USD on secondary markets generally remains stable as liquidity is concentrated but may fluctuate depending on market conditions.
 Thus, in the event secondary markets experience a depeg event, users are incentivized to purchase it and redeem at the TUSDEngine for $1.00 of backing assets.